Let's hear impressions from riders about their favorite gear that they used extensively this winter.

 Touring: ★★★★★

-: From the beginning of the season to spring mountaineering.
+and times: From the start of the season to spring mountain climbing

 ●Review: